PDmatrix/v2.dmatrix.dev/src/content/blog/advent-of-code-year-2015-day-6.md

 }
 ```

-Next, I created a function which parses the input and returns a list of Instruction objects.
+Next, we created a function which parses the input and returns a list of `Instruction` objects.

 ```csharp
 private static IEnumerable<Instruction> GetInstructions(IEnumerable<string> input)